ilg-deprecated/openocd-build/README.md

 This release follows the official [OpenOCD](http://openocd.org).

-The RISC-V code is not yet in the master repository, and separate merges are required.

 The build scripts use the
 [xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on GCC 7.2 (Docker containers